valeIT/valeIT.github.io/_posts/2019-12-04-on-streaks.md

 author: Valentino Urbano
 ---

 I'm not stranger to broken streaks.
 With today it happened 3 times.
-One on [Duolingo][1] and twice here.
+One on [Duolingo][1] and now twice here.

 I was sure I had published an article yesterday, but this morning I found out I had not for some reason.
 I crosspost all my articles from my blog so I just published it on my blog and forgot to crosspost it here.[^1]